pulkitk07/Portfolio2/README.md

 - Type-safe development with TypeScript
 - Optimized images with Next.js Image component
 - Clean and maintainable code structure
 - Fast performance and SEO friendly

+## Deployment

+The site is automatically deployed to GitHub Pages using GitHub Actions workflow.
+Any push to the main branch will trigger a new deployment.